awsdocs/aws-iot-docs/developerguide/avs-integration-aws-iot-gs-nxp.md

 + "Alexa, play a news briefing\."
 + "Alexa, play music\."

-## Use Your AWS and Alexa Voice Service Developer Accounts to Set Up AVS for AWS IoT<a name="iot-mqtt-alexa-gs-nxp-configure"></a>
+## Use your AWS and Alexa Voice Service developer accounts to set up AVS for AWS IoT<a name="iot-mqtt-alexa-gs-nxp-configure"></a>

 ### Prerequisites<a name="iot-mqtt-alexa-gs-nxp-configure-prereqs"></a>